ErreurDeSyntaxe/resources/README.md

 ## Lessons & Difficulties

 Reading HTML is difficult.
-I decided to use comments to separate sections and make parsing all the tags easier.
+I decided to use comments to separate sections and make parsing all the tags easier

 Defining and planning projects deliberately and thouroughly helps.

 ## Diary

 - My bookmarks bar has become too messy.
 It is no longer useful.
 It's time to clean up, gather better resources, practice development skill, and work on a personal project.

 - After building the Omnifood website, I appreciate more the value of defining the project and planning its components more deliberately.
 This personal project also needs such an approach.